fsprojects/FSharp.TypeProviders.SDK/README.md

 The F# Type Provider Starter Pack is two things:

-1. A code-only NuGet package with the ``ProvidedTypes`` code files you'll need to get you started in type provider creation
+1. The ``ProvidedTypes.fs`` API files you need to author type providers

 2. Documentation and samples on type provider creation